 In 2013, Foster Farms implemented a $75 million food safety program that effectively reduced Salmonella system-wide from the breeder level, to the farms where the birds are raised and to the plants where the chicken is processed and packaged.
 This included improvements to equipment and processes, the implementation of a continuous testing program and food safety education.

-Since April 2014, Foster Farms has worked to consistently maintain a company-wide Salmonella prevalence of less than 5 percent and the company remains committed to this level of performance.
-New USDA regulations for raw chicken parts permit a Salmonella presence level of 15.4 percent.
+Since April 2014, Foster Farms has been committed to a Salmonella prevalence level of 5 percent, well below the USDA standard of 15.4 percent.
 Foster Farms continuously tests for food safety and has increased microbiological sampling by nearly 50 percent since 2013.

 Foster Farms is working closely with the USDA, CDC, poultry industry and retailers to share its learnings in controlling Salmonella in the interest of creating a safer food supply system nationwide.
-The company continues to draw on the best food safety advice in and outside of the poultry industry through its Food Safety Advisory Board.
+The company’s Food Safety Advisory Board, comprising leading experts from government, industry and academia continues to play a major role in guiding Foster Farms’ food safety efforts.

 When preparing poultry at home, Foster Farms reminds home cooks to follow these guidelines for proper storage, handling and cooking.